ez4bk/EduMorph-PLMS/README.md

 educators to excel in a rapidly evolving digital age.
 This innovative approach promises to transform the way we teach and learn, fostering a more personalized, efficient, and effective educational ecosystem.

+Technologies Utilized
+Edumorph harnesses a powerful stack of technologies to provide a robust and feature-rich learning management experience:

+Spring Boot: Empowering the backend with rapid development capabilities.
+MySQL: Serving as the backbone database engine to store and manage academic data securely.
+Docker: Facilitating seamless deployment and scaling through containerization.

+With Edumorph, your educational institution stands at the forefront of personalized learning management, empowering you to deliver tailored educational experiences and streamline administrative workflows.
+Elevate the learning journey for all stakeholders with Edumorph!